 - Seek help from a professional.
 Call 000 or the Mental Health Emergency Response Line 1300 555 788 and stay with the person until they arrive.
 You could also accompany them to the GP or the local Emergency Room so they can receive a referral to a professional.

 What to do when someone close to you is diagnosed with mental illness

-The best way to help someone experiencing a mental health challenge or illness, is to offer a listening ear and let them know you are there for them.
+The best way to help someone experiencing a mental health challenge is to offer a listening ear and let them know you are there for them.

-- Listen & encourage professional support: Often, we have a strong desire to ‘fix’ or ‘solve’ someone else’s problem, however this is not your role and should be left to a professional.
-The best thing you can do is to help them find an appropriate service though a GP, mental health phone line, mental health service or by searching online.
+- Listen & encourage professional support: Often, we have a strong desire to ‘fix’ or ‘solve’ someone else’s problem, however, this is not your role and should be left to a professional.
+The best thing you can do is to help them find an appropriate service through a GP, mental health phone line, mental health service or by searching online.

 - Acknowledge your own feelings: It is normal to feel a range of powerful — and often unpleasant — emotions such as anger, shame, embarrassment, guilt, self-blame, hurt and grief when a loved one behaves in a way that is difficult to understand or deal with.
-Educating yourself about their mental illness, may help with processing your own emotions.
+Opening conversations around suicide and educating yourself about their mental challenge may help with processing your own emotions.

 - Practise self-care: Self-care is not selfish, but a necessity if you are supporting someone with mental illness, to avoid getting to the point where you experience fatigue or burn-out.
 Go back to the basics: get enough sleep, do some regular physical activity, eat well, spend time with friends or loved ones, and engage in activities or hobbies that you enjoy.